 Any reasonably sized project is going to be done in chunks, so the ability to sort these chunks, estimate their necessary time resource, and keep yourself and your team on track to hit set deadlines is a great skill.

-“Every project has a deadline, and each task within the project also has a deadline.
+Alex Mastin, Founder and CEO of Home Grounds, and experienced project manager has this advice: “Every project has a deadline, and each task within the project also has a deadline.
 The project manager needs to have excellent time management in order to keep the project running smoothly and on time.
-It is often up to the project manager to create a timeline and make sure the whole team is working to meet deadlines throughout the entire process.
+It is often up to the project manager to create a timeline and make sure the whole team is working to meet deadlines throughout the entire process.”

 How to improve your time management